Best Hiking Watch For The Trail Less Traveled

 • 3-axis compass, gyroscope, and barometric altimeter

-If the Garmin Fenix 6 X Pro is too pricey for you, the older version, the Fenix 5X Plus, is well worth considering.
-With the capability to connect to GPS, GLONASS, and Galileo satellite systems, plus full-color topographic maps it is (in our opinion), still one of the best GPS watches on the market today.
+If the Garmin Fenix 6 X Pro is too pricey for you, the older version, the Fenix 5X Plus, is worth considering.
+With the ability to connect to GPS, GLONASS, and Galileo satellite systems, along with full-color topographic maps, it remains one of the best GPS watches on the market today.

 Thanks to hundreds of thousands of user data points the Fenix 5X is able to select the optimum route to take when you sync it with Garmin Connect.
 This feature is great for finding new hiking, cycling, or running routes.